Dawn Fraser: Personal life

+Fraser married Gary Ware on 30 January 1965 at St Stephen’s Church, Macquarie Street, Sydney.
+The marriage was short-lived.
+She has one daughter from the marriage, who has a son.
+She and her family live in Noosa on the Sunshine Coast in Queensland.
+This move north from Sydney to the warmer, subtropical climate of Noosa was intended to reduce the breathing problems caused by Fraser's asthma, as the warmer air and increased vitamin D from sunlight are beneficial for the condition.

+Fraser is the great-aunt of Canadian soccer player Danielle Steer.

+Controversies

+Political and racial views

 In 1997, Fraser told the ABC: "I mean I wish I could be as outspoken, I suppose, as Pauline Hanson and say, 'look, I'm sick and tired of the immigrants that are coming into my country.'"
 Fraser also stated her interest in joining Hanson's One Nation Party.

 In 2015, during an interview on the Today program, Fraser was asked about recent behaviour of Nick Kyrgios at Wimbledon and Bernard Tomic’s comments about Tennis Australia, which resulted in Tomic being removed from the Davis Cup team.
 Fraser said, "They should be setting a better example for the younger generation of this country ...
 If they don’t like it, go back to where their fathers or their parents came from".
 (Kyrgios is of Malay and Greek ancestry, while Tomic is of Croat extraction.)
-Kyrgios responded by describing her as a "blatant racist", and Fraser's comments were criticised by Australia’s Race Discrimination Commissioner, Tim Soutphommasane.
+Kyrgios responded by describing her as a "blatant racist", and Fraser's comments were criticised by Australia’s Race Discrimination Commissioner Tim Soutphommasane.
 Fraser "unreservedly" apologised for her comments.